bnb-chain/BEPs/BEP2.md

 ## 4. Motivation

-Design and issue asset on the Binance Chain, as the basic economic foundations of the blockchain.
+Design and issue asset on the BNB Beacon Chain, as the basic economic foundations of the blockchain.

 ## 5. Specification

-### 5.1 Native Token on Binance Chain: BNB
+### 5.1 Native Token on BNB Beacon Chain: BNB

-The Binance Token, BNB, is the native asset on Binance Chain and created within Genesis Block.
-As the native asset, BNB would be used for fees (gas) and staking on Binance Chain.
-BNB was an ERC20 token, but after Binance Chain is live, all BNB ERC20 tokens are swapped for BNB token on Binance Chain.
-All users who hold BNB ERC20 tokens can deposit them to Binance.com, and upon withdrawal, the new Binance Chain native tokens will be sent to their new addresses.
+The BNB Beacon Token, BNB, is the native asset on BNB Beacon Chain and created within Genesis Block.
+As the native asset, BNB would be used for fees (gas) and staking on BNB Beacon Chain.
+BNB was an ERC20 token, but after Binance Chain is live, all BNB ERC20 tokens are swapped for BNB token on BNB Beacon Chain.
+All users who hold BNB ERC20 tokens can deposit them to Binance.com, and upon withdrawal, the new BNB Beacon Chain native tokens will be sent to their new addresses.

 ### 5.2 Token Properties